Emil Dolensek: Book

-Dr. Dolensek was the subject of an award-winning book by Dr. Bruce Buchenholz entitled Doctor in the Zoo, published in 1974; the book was also published in England and translated into German, French, and Japanese.
-Dr. Dolensek was himself the author of many significant papers, as well as popular articles, and a book, A Practical Guide to Impractical Pets, which he wrote with his wife Barbara Burn and illustrated with photographs by Dr. Buchenholz.
+Dolensek was the subject of an award-winning book by Bruce Buchenholz entitled Doctor in the Zoo, published in 1974; the book was also published in England and translated into German, French, and Japanese.
+Dolensek was himself the author of many significant papers, as well as popular articles, and a book, A Practical Guide to Impractical Pets, which he wrote with his wife Barbara Burn and illustrated with photographs by Buchenholz.

-After his death, the American Association of Zoo Veterinarians established the Emil Dolensek Award, “an honor presented to a past or present member of the AAZV in appreciation for exceptional contributions to the conservation, care, and understanding of zoo and free-ranging wildlife reflecting Emil Dolensek’s commitment to these purposes.
+After his death, the American Association of Zoo Veterinarians established the Emil Dolensek Award, "an honor presented to a past or present member of the AAZV in appreciation for exceptional contributions to the conservation, care, and understanding of zoo and free-ranging wildlife reflecting Emil Dolensek's commitment to these purposes.
 Emil was in the prime of his life and his career, and this award recognizes similar individuals that have advanced the profession and served to link the related disciplines of zoo and wildlife medicine."